anevjes/AzureSearch.SharePointOnline/README.md

 Most of the properties in the above JSON file are self explanatory.

-For the **AADDetails** section fill in the details from your newly geenrated AAD App Registration you performed as part of step 2 above.
+For the **AADDetails** section fill in the details from your newly generated AAD App Registration you performed as part of step 2 above.

 For **SearchDetails** fill in the details from your newly stood up Azure Cognitive Search instance and the cogntive Service.